fmi-basel/1Photon_Analysis/README.md

 # Installation #
 The easiest way to use this code is to clone the repository in Matlab.
 You can check out how to do it [here](https://www.mathworks.com/help/matlab/matlab_prog/retrieve-from-git-repository.html) and [here](https://www.youtube.com/watch?v=O7A27uMduo0).
 Alternatively you can also download the code and save and maintain it locally on your computer.

 It requires a computer with a minimum of 64 GB RAM and for ease of processing should have at least 4 - 6 cores.
+It has been tested with Matlab 2017b and Matlab 2018a.
 It requires the following Matlab packages:

 * 'Optimization Toolbox'
 * 'Signal Processing Toolbox'